fbpx

 Support for nuclear disarmament has deep roots in the Australian Labor Party.
 The legacy of Labor peace activists like Tom Uren endures, from Labor’s role in ratifying the Non-Proliferation Treaty in 1973, to implementing the Canberra Commission in 1995, through to the leadership of one of the Treaty’s strongest supporters, Anthony Albanese.

-Labor first committed to signing and ratifying the Treaty on the Prohibition of Nuclear Weapons (TPNW) at its National Conference in 2018, reaffirming that commitment in 2021.
+Labor first committed to signing and ratifying the Treaty on the Prohibition of Nuclear Weapons (TPNW) at its National Conference in 2018, reaffirming that commitment in 2021 and in 2023.

 Within a month of its election in 2022, the Albanese Labor Government made the decision to formally observe the First Meeting of States Parties to the UN Treaty on the Prohibition of Nuclear Weapons in June 2022.
-Susan Templeman MP was the head of the Australian delegation.
+Australia also observed the Second Meeting of States Parties from 27 November – 1 December 2023.
+Susan Templeman MP was the head of the Australian delegation for both meetings.

 In October 2022, Australia for the first time abstained from voting on an annual UN General Assembly resolution that welcomes the adoption of the TPNW and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.
 This move formally brought an end to five years of Australian opposition to the treaty.
-Ahead of the vote, the Australian government indicated that it was assessing its position on the TPNW, “taking account of the need to ensure an effective verification and enforcement architecture, interaction of the treaty with the Nuclear Non-Proliferation Treaty (NPT) and achieving universal support”, adding that it was engaging constructively with the treaty.
+This abstention was repeated in 2023.

 In April 2023 the Foreign Minister said the TPNW has “substantial normative value“.
 Regarding the interaction of the NPT and TPNW, she said “In terms of the TPNW, I think the fact that so many states have signed it demonstrates the frustration that there has been insufficient progress in the context of the NPT, and if this can spur more progress in that arena, that is a good thing.”